Ephraim67/cybersecurity-framework/first_task.md

 ### **4. Quiz**
 - Which standard is mandatory for credit card companies?
-(PCI DSS)
 - What does “CIA triad” stand for?
 - GDPR fines can be up to what percentage of annual revenue?
 - Which framework is published by NIST?
-(NIST CSF)
 - Name one Nigerian cybersecurity law.
-(Cybercrime Act, NDPA)

 ## ** Deliverables**